a7b23/Custom-SVM-kernel/README.md

 # Improving Classification Performance of Support Vector Machines via Guided Custom Kernel Search
 This work builds upon the Neural Architecture Search (NAS) technique to find a custom kernel function for the SVM over MNIST dataset.
-1000 samples are used to train the SVM while the reward for the RNN controller is the accuracy over a validation set of 500 samples.
+An RNN controller emits a kernel function for SVM.
+The SVM with the emitted kernel function is trained over 1000 MNIST training samples and the accuracy over a seperate 500 validation samples is used as a reward ffor the RNN controller.
+The RNN controller is trained via the vanilla policy gradient algorithm.

-The discovered kernel function is :-
+The final discovered kernel function by the controller is :-
 ```
 k(x,y) = ||min{sin(x*y), sin(<x,y>/gamma)}||
 ```